The USS Thresher (SSN-593), a fast attack nuclear submarine, sank for good on April 10, 1963.

 *Make a new plan for your life and move forward.”

 I’ve shared this information with women for years.
-I’m glad I have it but am even more thankful I’ve never had to use it–thanks to the USS Thresher.
+I’m glad I have it, but I am even more thankful I’ve never had to use it–thanks to the USS Thresher.

 2023 Update: Admiral Hyman Rickover’s son published an article in which he discussed his father’s reaction to the Thresher’s loss.